ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

   ros2 launch nav2_gq7_demo rviz.launch.py

-Then send waypoints using the **Nav2 Goal** button at the top of the application like so
+Then send waypoints using the **Nav2 Goal** button at the top of the application like so:

 .. image:: images/Navigation2_with_MicroStrain_GQ7/rviz.gif
     :width: 550px